 With adults, symptoms are easier to recognize since children may have trouble explaining the symptoms that they are experiencing.
-Most commonly, adults will feel heartburn, a symptom that produces sensations of intense pain in the chest.
-The pain might intensify with changes in position such as lying down or bending.
-Medications such as antacids might help with pain.
+Most commonly, adults will feel heartburn, the sensation of intense burning in the chest under the breastbone and upward.
+This burning pain or discomfort might intensify with changes in position such as lying down or bending.
+When symptoms are mild and very infrequent, antacids may provide some relief.

 Because you are asleep, you may not notice that you are experiencing heartburn.
 Other people experience heartburn that is so painful that it is difficult to sleep through the night.
 Many people with persistent heartburn are unable to get a full night's rest.